MicrosoftDocs/msix-docs/msix-src/manage/create-directory.md

 ---
-description: This guide the declare a directory in any location based on package app directory
+description: This is guide the declare a directory in any location based on package app directory in the Manifest.
 title: Create a directory in any location based on packaged app directory ms.date: 11/04/2021 ms.topic: article